etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

 That's it!
-Now you can use files with a .tsx extension in your project.
+Now you can use files with a `.tsx` extension in your project.

 ## Create /resume page for your site

-As the Gatsby docs state, "Any React component defined in `src/pages/*.js` will automatically become a page."
-With Typescript enabled on the project, that statement can be updated to say, "Any React component defined in `src/pages/*.[js|tsx` will automatically become a page."
-Note the `.tsx` extension as opposed to just `.ts`.
-This is because the resume page we create will use JSX, thus we want the `.tsx` extension.
+As the Gatsby docs state:
+> Any React component defined in `src/pages/*.js` will automatically become a page.

+With Typescript enabled on the project, that statement can be updated to say:

+> Any React component defined in `src/pages/*.[js|tsx]` will automatically become a page."

+*Note the `.tsx` extension as opposed to just `.ts`.
+This is because the resume page we create will use JSX, thus we want the `.tsx` extension.*

-Create a new page at `src/pages/resume.tsx` and copy in this starter code:
+Create a new page at `src/pages/resume.tsx` and add the following code to it:

 ```js
 import React from 'react'